guoqi123/oncodriveCLUST/README.rst

 ---------------
 OncodriveCLUSTL only requires two main inputs:

 - Mutations file.
-TSV file containing the substitutions from whole exome (WXS) or whole genome (WGS) data mapped to a reference genome (e.g., human hg19 or mice c3h).
-This file must contain, at least, the following columns with header:
+TSV file containing SNVs from whole exome (WXS) or whole genome (WGS) data mapped to a reference genome (e.g., human hg19 or mouse c3h).
+This file must contain, at least, the following columns with header in the following order:

     1. CHROMOSOME: 1, 2,..., X, Y
     2. POSITION: Integer indicating the position of the mutation